djaus2/MauiMediaRecorderVideoSample-Android/README.md

 - As suggested in Pull Requests, changed the TargetFramework slightly, still not working.
 - Also separated Video Setup from Video Start.

 ?
-PS: Why isn't there a Video Capture example in the CommunityyTollkit.Maui?
+PS: Why isn't there a Video Capture example in the CommunityyToolkit.Maui?